JackLawhorn/Heavens-Above-Gardens-Below/Posts/(Theme) Religion and worship.md

 ## Worship as a symbiotic relationship

 But what is the point of worship?
-We have a sense of the benefit to the humans: the [[Pact magics|patron]] [[Aspect|Aspects]] of [[Ylem]] are powerful deities with domains all their own and the ability to bestow boons within those domains.
+We have a sense of the benefit to the humans: the [[iconic pacts|patron]] [[Aspect|Aspects]] of [[Ylem]] are powerful deities with domains all their own and the ability to bestow boons within those domains.
 But why should those boons be granted?

 I feel like in some pantheistic religions the given reason is pride and greed and sins of us humans ourselves projected onto divinity.
 That doesn't feel great to me though.
 I don't want the Aspects to feel like people, even if they are characters in their own right.
 I want them to feel different and other to all living things, I want them to exude arcane wisdom if not outright enlightenment.
 They have a divine purpose, a part in the [[roiling of the Nyx]] for each of them.